flightphp/core/README.md

 ## Views

-Flight provides you with some basic templating functionality.
+Flight provides some basic templating functionality by default.
 To display a view call the `render` method with the name of the template file and optional template data:

     Flight::render('hello.php', array('name', 'Bob'));